fbpx

 That single moment, that act of faith, changed everything.
 John didn’t just see AFP’s potential; he saw himself in our efforts.
 His belief in us wasn’t transactional; it was personal.

-John’s support wasn’t a one-time contribution.
-It was the beginning of a relationship grounded in mutual respect and shared values.
 Over the years, we kept in close touch.
 I’d often stay at his resort when visiting Phoenix, meeting with him to give updates and seek his advice.
-Tim did the same, calling John from the road to get his perspective on AFP’s latest efforts.
+My colleague did the same, calling John from the road to get his perspective on AFP’s latest efforts.
 We even held leadership retreats and events at the Scottsdale Plaza, where John would speak to our teams, sharing his experiences and hard-won wisdom.

 John’s involvement went beyond his initial gift.
-He became a mentor, a friend, and a champion for our cause.
+He became a mentor, a friend, a partner, and a champion for our cause.
 His belief in our mission helped shape AFP’s growth and influence, and his guidance reinforced the values that drove our work.

-Building a Partnership, Not a Transaction
+You’re Building a Partnership, Not Engaging in a Transaction

 Share it on